-In 2017, the Australian Government significantly changed the way depreciation can be claimed on second-hand property…
+In 2017, the Australian Government significantly changed how depreciation can be claimed on second-hand property.

 And if you ask me, the new legislation is sloppy, at best!

-In essence, you can no longer claim depreciation on “previously used” residential assets such as carpet, ovens, dishwashers, etc. You can learn more about the specific changes to the depreciation law for investment properties here.
+You can no longer claim depreciation on “previously used” residential assets such as carpet, ovens, dishwashers, etc. You can learn more about the changes to the depreciation law for investment properties here.

-But in my opinion, this rushed piece of legislation has left some crazy anomalies.
+But in my opinion, this rushed legislation has left some crazy anomalies.

-Crazy Fact Number 1 – Brand new property
+Crazy Depreciation Fact Number 1 – Brand new property

-When the government made the surprising change to second-hand properties – they still allowed investors the ability to claim on the plant and equipment in brand new property.
+When the Government made the surprising change to second-hand properties – they still allowed investors the ability to claim the plant and equipment in brand new property.